tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

   ![short-dual-ma-backtesting-positions](Images/short-dual-ma-backtesting-positions.png)

-* The calculations for portfolio holdings and show that as the stock price decreases, the value of the portfolio holdings increase (become less negative).
+* The calculations for portfolio holdings show that as the stock price decreases, the value of the portfolio holdings increase (become less negative).

   ```python
   # Multiply share price by entry/exit positions and get the cumulatively sum